Qt is available under different licensing options designed to accommodate the needs of our various users:

 Note: For open-source licensed Qt, some specific parts (modules) are not available under the GNU LGPL version 3, but under the GNU General Public License (GPL) instead.
 See the list of Qt modules for details.
 For commercial licensees, all modules are available under a single, commercial Qt license.

-Qt documentation is licensed under the terms of the GNU Free Documentation License (FDL) version 1.3, as published by the Free Software Foundation.
-Alternatively, you may use the documentation in accordance with the terms contained in a written agreement between you and The Qt Company.
+Qt documentation is available under commercial licenses from The Qt Company, and under the terms of the GNU Free Documentation License (FDL) version 1.3, as published by the Free Software Foundation.

 Qt examples are available under commercial licenses from The Qt Company, and under a BSD-3-clause license.

 See http://qt.io/licensing/ for an overview of Qt licensing.